Resources on Immigration

 This website provides information and resources to current and prospective students and their families regarding services provided at UIS for undocumented immigrants, issues that affect the immigrant community, and related news updates.
 Whether you are thinking about applying to UIS or are already a student, there are various programs to help you transition to and succeed at UIS.
 We provide support services – including academic, personal, and financial aid counseling – that can help students balance being a part time/full time student while handling other day-to-day challenges you may face.

 Diversity Center – The Diversity Center is open and ready to advise and support any student, staff, or faculty member affected by the changes to DACA or other immigration policies.
-Please visit us in 22 Student Life Building or fill out this form.
+Please contact us at email@example.com.

 UIS in the News